Overview¶

 - Bootstrap cluster

-Runs the bootstrap process on a seed node.
-For the OpenStack or VMware vSphere-based Container Cloud, it can be an operator desktop computer.
-For the baremetal-based Container Cloud, this is the first temporary data center node.
+Runs the bootstrap process on a seed node that can be reused after the management cluster deployment for other purposes.
+For the OpenStack or vSphere provider, it can be an operator desktop computer.
+For the bare metal provider, this is a data center node.

-Requires access to one of the following provider back ends: OpenStack, vSphere, or bare metal.
+Requires access to one of the following provider backends: bare metal, OpenStack, or vSphere.

 Runs all public APIs and services including the web UIs of Container Cloud.